Mastering Audio avec MasteringBOX

 Without going into too much detail, this is something that every producer should have pinned up on their wall.
 Just like your essential production techniques, it’s good to have the essential songwriting tools.
 Unless you’re a virtuoso theorist, the circle of fifths is a great visual aid for anyone who wants to learn piano.
 This wonderful little tool explains the relationships between the 12 keys in a single octave, their related key signatures, and the relevant major and minor keys.
 Getting to grips with this means you can hop around key changes like a wizard.
 It’ll also help you to add mood shifts and clever thematic changes to all of your work.
 Print off a copy, learn it and see just how much easier it can make your life.

-Flowkey is a great resource to learn piano with.
-Whether you’re a complete beginner or you’ve got a bit of experience, their platform supports everyone.
-If you’re looking to brush up on some regimental skills as we’ve already talked about then you can.
-Practice scales and various other exercises with live, interactive feedback and use their clever tools to repeat difficult sections, slow or speed runs up, and learn each hand individually.
+Flowkey is a great resource for learning piano.
+Whether you’re a complete beginner or have some experience, their platform supports everyone.
+If you’re looking to brush up on some foundational skills as we’ve already discussed, you can practice scales and various other exercises with live, interactive feedback and use their clever tools to repeat difficult sections, slow down, or speed up runs, and learn each hand individually.
 If you’re not one for exercises and repetitive key skills, Flowkey has you covered.
-Learn piano by playing the songs you love, by the artists that you listen to, and keep it fun.
+Learn piano by playing the songs you love, by the artists you listen to, and keep it fun.
 Get yourself signed up, even if you don’t have a piano to play on yet, and receive free resources and songs to get you started on your musical adventure!

 Co-created by legendary musician Quincy Jones, Playground Sessions is one of the top-rated online resources where you can learn piano.
 They have a fantastic curriculum that allows you to work through your lessons just as you would with a teacher.
-The use of popular songs as a reference for the lessons combined with a stunning user interface makes Playground Sessions a real treat to learn with.
-It’s also loaded with statistical data.
-This allows you to see just where your skills lie and where you’ve got room for improvement.
+The use of popular songs as references for the lessons, combined with a stunning user interface, makes Playground Sessions a real treat to learn with.
+It’s also loaded with statistical data, allowing you to see just where your skills lie and where you have room for improvement.
 This means you can focus on practicing the things that you really need to work on.

-Melodics is a great one for those of you that are heavily into electronic music production.
-Not only does it focus on letting you learn piano but it also provides lessons for playing pad controllers and electronic drums.
-This means you can get a really deep understanding of music theory as well as the specifics of rhythmic work for music production.
-The lessons have been created by a wide variety of legendary industry names across a huge variety of genres.
-With a huge focus on electronic genres, there is definitely something for everyone.
-Equally, you’ll have the ability to branch out into some other genres that you might have always wanted to explore.
+Melodics is a great option for those of you who are heavily into electronic music production.
+Not only does it focus on letting you learn piano, but it also provides lessons for playing pad controllers and electronic drums.
+This means you can gain a deep understanding of music theory as well as the specifics of rhythmic work for music production.
+The lessons have been created by a wide variety of legendary industry names across a huge range of genres.
+With a strong focus on electronic genres, there is definitely something for everyone.
+Equally, you’ll have the ability to branch out into other genres that you might have always wanted to explore.
 Taking skills from one area and adding them to your arsenal is a surefire way to create some seriously impressive music!

-For anyone looking for more of a conventional approach to learning piano, it’s worth checking out the Hanon guides.
+For anyone looking for a more conventional approach to learning piano, it’s worth checking out the Hanon guides.
 With exercises and content taken from virtuoso pianist Charles Louis Hanon, this library of exercises is a great way to practice scales as well as the mechanics of piano playing.
-It’s not quite as interactive or modern as the other sites that I’ve previously outlined.
-However, it’s still a fantastic basis to build upon.
+It’s not quite as interactive or modern as the other sites I’ve previously outlined.
+However, it’s still a fantastic foundation to build upon.
 With 240 piano finger exercises, you can quickly build up your dexterity and fluidity when it comes to the piano.
-Using this as a supplemental device whilst perhaps practicing more specific exercises and songs via one of the other resources is going to be a fantastic way to build up your skills incredibly quickly.
+Using this as a supplemental resource while perhaps practicing more specific exercises and songs via one of the other platforms will be a fantastic way to rapidly build your skills.

 TL;DR